reactabular/reactabular/docs/installing.md

 ## Consuming Through npm

-The npm version doesn't have any direct dependencies.
+The default npm version (`reactabular`) doesn't have any direct dependencies.
 Instead, it relies on `peerDependencies` - React and Lodash.
 If you are using Lodash 4, it should just work after you `npm install reactabular` to your project.

+If you want to consume something more granular, it's possible to use separate packages instead.
+You can [see the available ones through npm](https://www.npmjs.com/browse/keyword/reactabular).

 ### Making Reactabular Work with Lodash 3